Acrisure Stadium: NHL Winter Classic

 On May 28, 2010, National Hockey League commissioner Gary Bettman announced that Heinz Field would be the host of the 2011 NHL Winter Classic.
 The game was played January 1, 2011, between the Pittsburgh Penguins and Washington Capitals.
-Pittsburgh native Jackie Evancho sang the Star Spangled Banner before local sports legends Franco Harris, Jerome Bettis and Mario Lemieux dropped the ceremonial puck.
+Pittsburgh native Jackie Evancho sang the Star Spangled Banner before local sports legends Franco Harris, Jerome Bettis, and Mario Lemieux dropped the ceremonial puck.
 The Capitals won, 3–1.
 The game was the highest rated NHL contest since 1996 and the highest rated regular season game since 1975.
 It was also the first night Classic and the first to use "CableCam" technology.

 In film & TV

-The 2011 American Idol Auditions chose Pittsburgh of one of six cities and scheduled signups at Heinz Field on July 12–13 and auditions on July 15, 2011.
+Pittsburgh was one of six cities chosen for the 2011 American Idol auditions chose Pittsburgh of one of six cities and scheduled signups at Heinz Field on July 12–13 and auditions on July 15, 2011.

-Heinz Field served as the home field of the Gotham Rogues in the 2012 film The Dark Knight Rises.
+Heinz Field was the home field for the Gotham Rogues in the 2012 film The Dark Knight Rises.
 An estimated 15,000 unpaid extras filled the stadium during shooting on August 6, 2011.

-During Episode 4 of The Bachelorette (season 12), eleven contestants competed in a five on five football game.
-In addition, they met with football players from the Steelers, including Ben Roethlisberger, Hines Ward, and Brett Keisel.
+During episode 4 of season 12 of The Bachelorette, eleven contestants competed in a five-on-five football game.
+In addition, they met with football players from the Steelers including Ben Roethlisberger, Hines Ward, and Brett Keisel.

 Other events

-In 2002, the Pittsburgh Marathon concluded at Heinz Field; the course was altered from past years to allow competitors to cross the finish line on the field.

-In 2005, the Pittsburgh Wine Festival was held at Heinz Field, over 2,000 people attended.
+In 2002, the Pittsburgh Marathon ended at Heinz Field; the course was altered from past years allowing competitors to cross the finish line on the field.
+In 2005, the Pittsburgh Wine Festival was held at Heinz Field and over 2,000 people attended.

 In 2021, Pittsburgh CLO presented a production of The Wizard of Oz from July 8 to 10 on the field.
+In 2024, President Donald J. Trump visited the stadium for a Steelers game during his presidential campaign.

+In 2025, the stadium hosted Supercross for the first time ever, as well as Monster Jam.